theupdateframework/pep-maximum-security-model/README.rst

 create new releases to satisfy the threshold.

 Step 4 uploads the distribution file and TUF metadata to PyPI.
-The "Snapshot Process" section discusses the project upload procedure in more detail.
+The "Snapshot Process" section discusses in detail the procedure followed by developers to upload a distribution to PyPI.

-Generation of cryptographic files and signatures are transparent to the developer in the default case and developers need not be aware that packages are automatically signed.
+Generation of cryptographic files and signatures is transparent to the developers in the default case: developers need not be aware that packages are automatically signed.
 However, the signing tools should be flexible; a single project key may also be shared between multiple machines if manual key management is preferred (e.g., ssh-copy-id).

-The `repository`__ and `developer`__ TUF tools currently support all of the recommendations previously mentioned, except for the automated signing solution, which must be added to Distutils, Twine, and other third-party signing tools.
+The `repository`__ and `developer`__ TUF tools currently support all of the recommendations previously mentioned, except for the automated signing solution, which SHOULD be added to Distutils, Twine, and other third-party signing tools.
 The automated signing solution calls available repository tool functions to sign metadata and to generate the cryptographic key files.